javalin/website/pages/docs/docs.md

 ---

 ### Concurrency
+If your JRE supports project Loom,
-Javalin uses a Jetty `QueuedThreadPool` with 250 threads for serving requests by default.
+Javalin will use a `newVirtualThreadPerTaskExecutor` for serving requests by default.
+Otherwise, a `QueuedThreadPool` with 250 threads will be used.

+If you experience problems with the virtual thread pool, e.g. if your application doesn't respond to incoming requests after about one minute, try disabling project Loom:

+{% capture java %}
+ConcurrencyUtil.INSTANCE.setUseLoom(false);
+{% endcapture %}
+{% capture kotlin %}
+ConcurrencyUtil.useLoom = false
+{% endcapture %}
+{% include macros/docsSnippet.html java=java kotlin=kotlin %}

 Each incoming request is handled by a dedicated thread, so all Handler implementations should be thread-safe.
 This default configuration allows Javalin to handle up to 250 concurrent requests, which is generally more than enough (keep in mind, most requests are much shorter than 1 second).